Position

 Responsibilities:

-• Conduct market research to identify trends, customer needs, and competitive landscape.
+• Conduct market research and analyze industry trends to identify opportunities for product improvement and innovation.

-• Provide product training and support to sales teams and customers.
+• Provide product training and support to sales and marketing teams to ensure consistent and accurate product information is communicated.

 Qualifications

-• 3+ years of experience in a product management or specialist role.
+• Minimum of 3 years of experience in a product management or product specialist role.

 Is becoming a Product Specialist a good career path?